singh1114/best/_posts/2018-04-10-making-a-presentation-in-reveal-js.md

 ## Epilogue (Delivering the reveal.js presentation)

-So, there were somewhere around 100-200 students and teachers in the room where I was delivering the presentation.
+So, there were somewhere around 100-200 students and teachers in the hall where I was delivering the presentation.
 The stage was at a good height, and I was going to show a good number of charts in my presentation.

 Before jumping on to the stage, I hosted the presentation on to GitHub pages website and created a [short link](https://tinyurl.com/) using one of the services out there.
-Finally, I shared the link with everyone in the room.
+Finally, I shared the link with everyone in the hall.

 Everyone opened the link on their phones and were able to look at the chart more clearly.